Modern Slavery Statement 2024

 UMG’s operations cover a broad spectrum of activities relating to the business of recorded music.
 These activities include the development, production, distribution, manufacture, marketing, promotion and sale of all forms of recorded music as well as providing other services such as the design and sale of merchandise, film production, archiving and publishing services.

-As the focus of the recorded music industry has shifted to digital forms of distribution, our supply of physical goods has reduced.
-However, we do continue to manufacture and distribute recorded musical on physical carriers and manufacture and distribute merchandise via Bravado.
+The recorded music industry predominantly operates through digital forms of distribution, and so our supply of physical goods is not central to our business model.
+However, we do continue to manufacture and distribute recorded music on physical carriers and manufacture and distribute merchandise via Bravado and UMG e-commerce stores.

-The physical supply chain for recorded music manufactures and distributes physical music carriers including CD, DVD and vinyl.
+The physical supply chain for recorded music includes the manufacture and distribution of physical music carriers including CD, DVD, cassettes and vinyl.
 Almost all the manufacture of physical product takes place within the UK or the European Union.
 This physical product is sent to our main distribution warehouse in Germany, before being dispatched to UMG operational companies worldwide.
 UMG also distributes physical product on behalf of some third-party companies.
-Our international central distribution partner in Europe is Optimal Media, which is audited by Ernst and Young.
+Our international central distribution partner in Europe is Optimal Media GmbH, a 100% subsidiary of Edel SE & Co.
+KGaA, which is audited by Ernst & Young.
 UMG is provided with annual audit reports which review the business practices and control environments of Optimal Media.
 For UK sales, the physical product is sent to our UK distribution partner, Utopia Distribution Services.
 The digital supply chain for recorded music maintains a number of digital platforms used by UMG companies for the digital distribution of music.

 UMG’s merchandise arm, Bravado, sources and arranges distribution of physical merchandise including apparel, paper products, and other accessories.
+A smaller volume of products are overseen by UMG’s e-commerce stores.
 The majority of physical product is sourced from suppliers based within the European Union and the United Kingdom, with the products themselves being a mix of both bespoke and ‘ready-made/ off-the-shelf’ garments.
 These garments are manufactured in a variety of countries including Turkey, China, and India, with finishing (i.e. printing) of the ready-made garments generally occurring in the UK.
-The company primarily sells its products at music concerts throughout Europe and to UK high street retailers.
+The company primarily sells its products direct to fans, at music concerts throughout Europe and to UK high street retailers.

 OUR POLICIES ON MODERN SLAVERY AND HUMAN TRAFFICKING

-UMG fully supports the aims of the Act and is committed to carrying out its business fairly and honestly.
-We understand the importance of carrying out business in an ethical manner and we endeavour to constantly improve our systems and processes to ensure that we adhere to ethical business practices.
+UMG fully supports the aims of the Act and is committed to carrying out its business ethically and upholding basic human rights.
+We endeavour to constantly improve our systems and processes to ensure that we adhere to ethical business practices.
 We celebrate the creativity, dignity and equality of all human beings—a dedication reflected in our diverse workforce.
 Practices that degrade other people including discrimination, slavery, sex trafficking, forced child labour, unfair and unsafe working conditions, or any other form of workplace abuse have no place in our company, industry or society.
 We take steps to protect human rights in our business by choosing business partners who share our commitment to human rights and by carrying out our business with fairness, honesty and integrity.
 This statement reflects our commitment to acting ethically in our business relationships and our stance against any form of slavery, human trafficking, child labour or other human rights violations.
-These standards are reflected by the following commitments, which are also reflected in the UMG Supplier Social Responsibility Policy.
+These standards are reflected by the following commitments, which are contained in the UMG Supplier Social Responsibility Policy, which we continue to incorporate into manufacturing agreements:

-• compliance with all applicable national laws and regulations regarding working hours, minimum wages and benefits.
+ compliance with all applicable national laws and regulations regarding working hours, minimum wages and benefits; and

 The UMG Supplier Social Responsibility Policy is anchored in internationally recognised standards including the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions, the Children’s Rights and Business Principles established by UNICEF, the UN Global Compact and Save the Children Principles.